 Action Description This NRP program focuses on increasing public awareness and involvement through the promotion of water resource protection and improvement best practices.
 Action Goal Communicate across state and federal agencies and NGOs around shared goals of preserving water resources in the Tennessee River Watershed.
-Agency Lead Natural Resources Risk or Opportunity Develop better understanding of potential climate change effects on the Tennessee River watershed and identify opportunities to increase public awareness of the issue.
-Water Resource Scale Regional Outreach Timeframe Began in 2013 and continuing through 2020.
+Agency Lead Natural Resources Water Risk or Opportunity Develop better understanding of potential climate change effects on the Tennessee River watershed and identify opportunities to increase public awareness of the issue.
+Resource Scale Regional Outreach Timeframe Began in 2013 and continuing through 2020.
 Campaign Implementation Methods Develop a matrix of public outreach topics, materials (existing or to be developed), and target audiences.
 Update existing and prepare new outreach materials and presentations.
 Develop and follow an integrated plan for delivering water resource outreach.
 Performance Ongoing Inter-Governmental Coordination Ensure TVA's efforts are coordinated with others.
 Resource Implications Adequate funding must be procured and maintained.
 TVA will be dedicating non-appropriated funds, as practicable.
 Challenges/Further Considerations Continued funding.
 Maintaining program focus over a long timeframe.
-Highlights of Accomplishments to Date TVA has initiated multiple outreach activities one of which is to set up a display and travel aquarium at major outdoor events throughout the Tennessee Valley to interact with stakeholders and provide information about aquatic life and importance of protecting aquatic biodiversity in the Valley.
+Highlights of Accomplishments to Date Initial inventory of existing materials has been initiated and historical programs are ongoing.